Select therapeutic use:

 Indications for ZERIT for ORAL SOLUTION:

-Suspend therapy if symptoms of lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occur.
-Suspend if pancreatitis suspected; may restart if ruled out, monitor closely (do not give with didanosine or hydroxyurea after restarted).
+Suspend if lactic acidosis or hepatotoxicity (eg, hepatomegaly and steatosis) occurs.
+Women, obesity, or prolonged nucleoside exposure: increased risk of toxicity.
 Pre-existing liver dysfunction, hepatitis, or other risk factors of liver disease; monitor.
-Monitor for peripheral neuropathy.
-Advanced HIV disease, history of peripheral neuropathy, or concomitant neurotoxic drugs: consider reducing dose or discontinuing if neuropathy occurs; may attempt rechallenge at ½ dose.
-Women, obesity, or prolonged nucleoside exposure: increased risk of toxicity.
-Renal dysfunction.
+Increased risk of peripheral neuropathy in advanced HIV disease, history of peripheral neuropathy, or when concomitant neurotoxic drugs; monitor and consider permanent discontinuation if develops.
+Suspend if pancreatitis is suspected; if confirmed may restart with caution and monitor closely.
+Monitor for signs/symptoms of lipoatrophy.
+Renal impairment.
 Diabetes (oral soln).
 Elderly.
 Pregnancy (Cat.C): monitor for lactic acidosis if used with didanosine.
 Nursing mothers: not recommended.

 Avoid concomitant zidovudine.
-Increased risk of toxicity with neurotoxic, hepatotoxic, or pancreatotoxic drugs (eg, didanosine and/or hydroxyurea); avoid.
+Increased risk of pancreatitis, hepatotoxicity, severe peripheral neuropathy with hydroxyurea; avoid.
 Caution with doxorubicin, ribavirin.
 Monitor for treatment-associated toxicities with interferon-alpha with or without ribavirin.

 Nucleoside analogue (reverse transcriptase inhibitor).

-Headache, GI upset, peripheral neuropathy, rash, elevated liver enzymes, elevated amylase, pancreatitis, lactic acidosis or severe hepatomegaly with steatosis, fat redistribution, immune reconstitution syndrome, anorexia, myalgia.
+Headache, diarrhea, nausea, vomiting, peripheral neurologic symptoms, rash, elevated liver enzymes, elevated amylase; pancreatitis, lactic acidosis or severe hepatomegaly with steatosis, lipoatrophy, immune reconstitution syndrome.

 Register pregnant patients exposed to stavudine by calling (800) 258-4263.